 While we love the versatility that this connected bike provides, it doesn't seamlessly integrate with either Peloton or Zwift.
-Yes, it does connect to either app easily (we tested with an iPad Pro and iPhone 11) and it works, it's just not perfect.
-First, we noticed that the speed and distance reading on the bike's own display seemed too high, and this also translated when we used Zwift.
-We like to think we are fast, but we also know that we don't average 27 mph on an actual road ride, not even close to the 27 mph the IC4 recorded.
+Yes, it does connect to either app easily (we tested with an iPad Pro and iPhone 11) and it works, it's just far from perfect.
+First, we noticed that the speed and distance readings on the bike's own display seemed too high, in fact, they were way off.
+We like to think we are fast, but we also know that we average 20-22 mph on an actual road ride, not even close to the 27 mph the IC4 recorded.
 If you base your indoor training rides on speed, distance, or calories burned, this bike will not be giving you accurate readings.
 Likewise, with Zwift, it has an exceptionally high power output reading that makes you seem superhuman.
 According to forums we found online, this problem is quite common.
 It is the result of the power reading being an estimation based on cadence and resistance as opposed to an actual power meter reading.
-Apparently, there is a process to recalibrate the resistance on the IC4 which may help to normalize the power output reading on Zwift, although it seems unlikely that it would make it completely accurate.
+There is a process to recalibrate the resistance on the IC4 which may help to normalize the power output reading on Zwift, although it seems unlikely that it would make it completely accurate.
 This is not to say that recreational Zwifters should avoid this bike, but those who seek to compete virtually would be better off looking into more accurate smart trainers or using power meter pedals.
 The abovementioned issues are related mostly to the fact that this is a spin bike.
 Spin workouts are typically high intensity and focus on cadence and resistance as opposed to distance or power.
-The Peloton app is a bit different since their studio workouts are based on cadence, resistance level, and perceived effort.
+The Peloton app is a bit different since their studio workouts are based on spin bikes using cadence, resistance level, and perceived effort.
 The Schwinn's resistance levels aren't an exact match of Peloton's, although there are helpful tips online for converting resistance from Peloton to the IC4.
-That said, it is up to the user to dictate the resistance level and effort they put in when following along with a Peloton class.
+That said, it is up to the user to dictate the resistance level and effort they put in when following along with a Peloton class anyway.